-Helena has recently completed her undergrad degree in Human Kinetics at UBC Okanagan.
-She completed her Honours project with EMIL previously, and will be continuing working with EMIL as she begins her MSc in September (2018).
-Her current and upcoming projects are focused on exploring the effects of ketones on inflammatory signaling and epigenetic changes.
+Helena has completed her undergrad degree in Human Kinetics at UBC Okanagan and has continued on to pursue a MSc with Dr. Little.
+She completed her Honours project with EMIL which was focused on exploring the effects of ketones on inflammatory signaling and epigenetic changes.
+In her MSc she is expanding on her previous work.
 When she is not in the wet lab, Helena spends her spare time skiing, swimming, hiking, and cycling.

 Garett is a MSc student in EMIL.
 His research focus is on the effect of low-carbohydrate diets on beta-cell function in type 2 diabetes.
 He is a man of mystery and refuses to send me a picture for the website.

 Watson is a new addition to EMIL and likes to spend most of his time sleeping on Étienne’s chair.
 He likes long walks and welcoming everyone who visits the lab.
 He is without a doubt the coolest and most popular member of the lab.